 |very easy to clean||doesn’t tolerate heat, susceptible to scratching|

 The majority of homeowners looking to install new kitchen counters debate between quartz and granite.
 Quartz countertops are quickly growing in popularity because of their versatile looks and a more modern aesthetic.
 Today, there are hundreds of colors and styles to choose from, manufactured by brands such as Silestone, Cambria, Zodiac, Caesarstone, etc.

 Still, granite remains extremely popular with a vast majority of homeowners, because it offers durability and a classic appeal that works well in most kitchens.
 Each slab of granite is completely unique, and the stone lasts for decades when properly sealed and cared for.
 One of the greatest advantages of granite is that lower quality grades can be installed for a rather low price, around $40-50 per square foot.

 A growing trend is to use recycled and eco-friendly composite materials made out of glass, concrete or paper.
 They are less expensive, better for the environment and offer a wide rage of designs and colors.
 Many modern style kitchens now make use of these countertops.

 A popular designer trick is to combine different countertop surfaces (polished vs unpolished) in one kitchen.

 Mixing and matching materials is another great option.
 A favorite among homeowners is to install butcher block countertops on a kitchen island, and use natural stone on the rest of the counters.
 This adds a lot of visual interest and warmth to a kitchen’s ambiance.

-High end contemporary kitchens can benefit from cutting edge “smart” composite materials.
+High-end, contemporary kitchens can benefit from “smart” composite materials.
 These nano surfaces are heat and scratch resistant, come in a variety of bold colors and look very sleek.
 One such popular product is “Glassos“, a crystalized glass surface countertop, or “Fenix NTM” composite nanotech material.